-Bank Overdraft: Sometimes the business owner will be allowed by his banker to overdraw his account as long as his credibility is established by the bank.
+Bank Overdraft: Sometimes the business owner will be allowed by his banker to overdrawn his account as long as he credibility is established by the bank.

-Banker's Acceptance: This is a time whereby drafts are payable on or before the maturity date which is usually less than six months.
+Banker's Acceptance: This is a time draft payable on or before the maturity date which is usually less than six months.

-Accrual Accounts: These are outstanding payments such as rent, rate, and so on that usually occur as account payable to a business balance.
+Accrual Accounts: This are outstanding payments that usually occur as current liabilities of a business.
 The amount is expected to be settled within one year of a particular year.

 Shares: This is used when the SME's operator want to go public.
 That is, he wants the business to be quoted in the capital market.
-This might be through initial public offer (IPO) or through the secondary market.
+This might be through Initial Purchase Order (IPO) or through the secondary market.

-Others: Some other sources of finance under this category include; hire purchase, leasing, factoring of debtors, inventory financing and many others.
+Others: Some other sources of finance under this category include; hire purchase, leasing, factoring of debtors, inventory financing etc.